 Close up of base with arms mounted.

-Mounting bracket for the forearms of the non-lamp support arms.
+One of the mounting brackets for the forearms of the non-lamp support arms is shown here.

 I was looking at the mount for the lamp on the third arm and realized that the whole lamp assembly would be supported by these two small wood screws.